top of page

 From Snoqualmie Ranger District:

 With limited Forest Service staffing and trying to keep the commitment to our agreement with King County Roads.
 Our Franklin Park Sno-Park parking will be pushed back this winter to the original Sno-Park at Asahel Curtis, the wide area above the Asahel Curtis gate off of Forest Service Road 58.
-Currently, with no snow in the area, the public can continue to park at the Franklin Falls/Denny Cr Trailhead, but as soon as we get our first significant snowfall, the County will barricade at the road jct. of 9035/58 and the public will have to park at the Asahel Curtis parking and walk from that point.
+The County barricades the road at jct. of 9035/58 and the public will have to park at the Asahel Curtis parking and walk from that point.

 Pass needed: Seasonal Sno-Park permit or a day pass.

 *I-90, Exit 47 (west of summit), - it is the plowed road on the north side of I-90.
 From Seattle, take Exit 47, turn left and go over freeway, turn right onto Denny Creek road, USFS 58.
-Sno-Park is on Asahel Curtis access road.
+Sno-Park is on Asahel Curtis Picnic Area access road.
+This year, you will need a permit to park in the Granite Mtn TH.

 * dogs OK